djulich/aap-rpm-installation/README.md

 3. Make sure the `inventory-for-setup-x.x` contains the correct IPv4 addresses.
 4. Execute `setup.sh` in the setup-bundle from step 1 and pass the correct inventory for the target version, e.g. `~/repos/aap-rpm-installation/ansible-automation-platform-setup-bundle-2.5-17-x86_64/setup.sh -i ~/repos/aap-rpm-installation/inventory-for-setup-2.5`

+Notes:
+- If the update process stops unexpectedly when setup wants to download some packages (e.g. cryptography) from the RHEl registry, it may be because the time on one of the node VMs is not synced.
+To fix the VM time, issue inside the VM: `sudo systemctl restart chronyd && sudo chronyc -a makestep` or, on the host: `sudo virsh domtime <VM-NAME> --sync`.

 ## Additional Information

 ### General Notes